justcarthy/RayTracer/README.md

 ## Creating the scene

-A scene is defined through an xml file.
+A scene is defined through an xml file (currently hardcoded as models/model.xml).
 The entire scene encompassed by the:

 `<scene>...</scene>`